Elscrux/Poverty-by-evrymetul-Automated-xEdit-zEdit-Patcher/README.md

 The patcher makes a single compatibility patch for basically every mod you have installed.
 This works all fine in theory.
 The only problems are quest items.
 They will be processed by the patcher if they are not on a blacklist.
 This blacklist will be constantly updated to assure compatibility for as many mods as possible.
+If your mod is not compatible add it to the ignore plugins section in the settings.
 The following quest mods are already compatible:
 * Beyond Reach ([LE](https://www.nexusmods.com/skyrim/mods/48467/)/[SE](https://www.nexusmods.com/skyrimspecialedition/mods/3008))
 * Clothing and Clutter Fixes ([LE](https://www.nexusmods.com/skyrim/mods/43053))